contratos-i/feg/README.md

 @VantasticMagic
 Replying to
 @dexftp
 EMILY scammed millions off of people.
 The name was changed for the COMMUNITY once it got a little traction..
-WE ARE STRONG $FEG
+WE ARE STRONG <a href="https://fegtoken.com/">$FEG</a>